FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

 In order to verify the access token in the WUPHF microservice, we will use the `introspect` endpoint that is an extension to the OAuth 2.0 specification.
 This endpoint takes an access token, verifies it, and then returns any claims associated with the access token.
 In our case, we are only using this endpoint to ensure the access token is valid.
-You could also do this by verifying the JWT instead of calling the introspect endpoint.
+You could also verify the JWT instead of calling the introspect endpoint.

 Here is the code that verifies the access token: